mtabini/G76-Mini/README.md

 The VideoOutput module is little more than a glorified counter; it simply keeps track of the raster position, issues the appropriate sync signals to the VGA interface, and ensures that the right pixel is being output at all times.
 Note that the system operates at a pixel clock 25MHz, which is _technically_ out of spec, as [the standard](http://tinyvga.com/vga-timing/640x480@60Hz) expects 25.175MHz.
 I suspect that most modern monitors will be fine with it (mine reports a 61Hz signal, but doesn't seem to care), but older CRTs may be unhappy and possibly even damaged by the signal.
 Please keep this in mind!

-Finally, MPUInterface spends most of its time waiting for input from the external bus; when it detects a falling edge on the Read/Write signal while Chip Select is high, it _waits a clock cycle_ and then reads the data.
-This means that the data bus must be valid for up to 20ns after Read/Write goes inactive in order for things to work properly.
-This is something that I arrived at experimentally, and I consider it a bug (though I'm not sure if it's a bug in the design, the external MPU, or both), probably caused by my inexperience with SystemVerilog.

-When it receives a request to write pixel data, MPUInterface raises a flag that is synchronized with the main clock; the the sync occurs, it creates a copy of the current status of all the registers and sends a write requests to MemoryManager.
+When it receives a request to write pixel data, MPUInterface raises a flag that is synchronized with the main clock; when the sync occurs, the code sends a write requests to MemoryManager.
 Thus, while a write should take around 60ns, it should be possible to start writing new data to the coordinate registers much sooner.
+In my tests, the interface works flawlessly with a 6502 running at 13MHz (which is the fastest clock supported by my experimental computer--the G76 Mini may actually work at even faster speeds).

 ## Reporting bugs and contributing